 There are numerous reasons why the entire amount on deposit in any subaccount of the Acquisition Account for a particular Series of Bonds (including for the Offered Bonds) may not be used to acquire, or to reimburse the Authority for its costs of acquiring, Mortgage Loans in accordance with the Indenture.
 One of the principal factors in originating real estate loans is the availability of funds to make such loans at interest rates and on other terms that prospective borrowers can afford.
 The Authority has determined that there is at the present time a shortage of funds in the State to make such loans on terms competitive with those terms specified for the Mortgage Loans.
 This condition could change during the origination period for the Mortgage Loans.
 For example, prevailing interest rates for conventional mortgages in the State could decrease and make the Mortgage Loans less attractive to potential applicants.
-See "PART II- COLORADO HOUSING AND FINANCE AUTHORITY-Programs to Date-Single Family Mortgage Program."
-See also "PART I-CERTAIN PROGRAM ASSUMPTIONS-Characteristics of 2025ABC MBS" and "-2025ABC Second Mortgage Loans".
+See "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Programs to Date-Single Family Mortgage Program."
+See also "PART I-CERTAIN PROGRAM ASSUMPTIONS-Characteristics of 2025EFG MBS" and "-2025EFG Second Mortgage Loans".
 The Authority has taken locks for mortgage loans which may, if closed, be acquired using proceeds of Bonds in the Acquisition Account.
 However, other issuers may issue bonds and make funds available on terms competitive with those terms specified for the Mortgage Loans.

-As of December 1, 2024, there remained in the 2024 Series F subaccount of the Acquisition Account approximately \$98,742,353 of the Authority's Single Family Mortgage Bonds, 2024 Series F (the "2024 Series F Bonds").
-The Authority intends to expend the remaining proceeds of the 2024 Series F Bonds to acquire MBS to finance Mortgage Loans originated under its Qualified Single Family Mortgage Program before using the proceeds of the Offered Bonds to acquire the 2025ABC MBS to finance Mortgage Loans originated under its Qualified Single Family Mortgage Loans originated under the Qualified Single Family Mortgage Program or 2025ABC Second Mortgage Loans originated under the Qualified Single Family Mortgage Program.
+As of February 1, 2025, there remained in the 2024 Series F subaccount of the Acquisition Account approximately \$5,000,028 of the Authority's Single Family Mortgage Bonds, 2024 Series F (the "2024 Series F Bonds").
+On February 19, 2025 the Authority issued the 2025 Series ABC Bonds in the aggregate principal amount of \$150,000,000.
+The Authority intends to expend the remaining proceeds of the 2024 Series F Bonds and the proceeds of the 2025 Series ABC Bonds to acquire MBS to finance Mortgage Loans originated under its Qualified Single Family Mortgage Program and certain Second Mortgage Loans originated under its Qualified Single Family Mortgage Program before using the proceeds of the Offered Bonds to acquire the 2025EFG MBS to finance Mortgage Loans originated under the Qualified Single Family Mortgage Program or 2025EFG Second Mortgage Loans originated under the Qualified Single Family Mortgage Program.

-As of December 1, 2024, there remained (a) in the 2024 Series E subaccount of the Acquisition Account approximately \$23,143,143 of the Authority's Single Family Mortgage Bonds, 2024 Series E (the "2024 Series E Bonds") and (b) in the 2024 Series G subaccount of the Acquisition Account approximately \$179,611,373 of the Authority's Single Family Mortgage Bonds, 2024 Series G (the "2024 Series G Bonds").
-The Authority intends to expend the remaining proceeds of the 2024 Series E Bonds and the 2024 Series G Bonds to acquire MBS to finance Mortgage Loans and certain Second Mortgage Loans originated under its Non-Qualified Single Family Mortgage Program.
+As of February 1, 2025, there remained in the 2024 Series G subaccount of the Acquisition Account approximately \$40,622,527 of the Authority's Single Family Mortgage Bonds, 2024 Series G (the "2024 Series G Bonds").
+On February 26, 2025 the Authority issued the 2025 Series D Bonds in the aggregate principal amount of \$200,000,000.
+The Authority intends to expend the remaining proceeds of the 2024 Series G Bonds and the proceeds of the 2025 Series D Bonds to acquire MBS to finance Mortgage Loans and certain Second Mortgage Loans originated under its Non-Qualified Single Family Mortgage Program.